strimzi/proposals/005-design-docs.md

 ## Where is Strimzi today

-Currently there are no design documents for Strimzi, the closest thing Strimzi has would probably be the generated docs for classes, but these are more user oriented than design oriented.
+Currently there are no design documents for Strimzi, the closest thing Strimzi has would probably be the generated docs for classes - these are more user oriented than design oriented.
+Some classes also have extensive documentation comments found at the top of their files explaining their usage and design.

 ## Proposal